Huo12345/reinforcment-learing-differenzler-jass/README.md

 # Reinforcement Learning Agents for the Game of Differenzler Jass
-This project tries to apply DeepQ learning to the differenzler jass using [RLCard](https://github.com/datamllab/rlcard).
+This project tries to apply DeepQ learning to the Differenzler Jass using [RLCard](https://github.com/datamllab/rlcard).

 ## Setup
 The following packages are required to run the project: